LUT University: Lahti Campus

 LUT University's second campus is located in the Finnish city of Lahti.
 The Lahti campus shares a space with LAB University of Applied Sciences' Lahti campus.
 The campus is located inside a renovated factory, of which a portion belongs to the universities, but is also shared among various companies and institutes.
 While operations in Lahti were started in 1996, the campus itself is very new.
 Because of this, the campus is still forming and a variety of features and offerings of the Lappeenranta campus are not yet present in Lahti.

-The Lahti campus shares some of the student traditions of guilds and colored student overalls, and has many of the same features to the Lappeenranta campus, but at a smaller scale.
+The Lahti campus shares some of the student traditions of guilds and colored student overalls, and has many of the same features to the Lappeenranta campus.
 The campus has been steadily growing and new programs and features are added consistently.
 With LAB University of Applied Sciences, the Lahti campus has about 6,000 students, of which about 1,000 are LUT students.
-About half of LUT University's international programs in English are located on the Lahti campus.
+About half of LUT University's international bachelor's programs in English are located on the Lahti campus.
 The campus also has a large amount of Finnish master's programs relating to commercial science and engineering.
 Because of this, the student population of the Lahti campus largely consists of master's level students.

-The Lahti campus hosts the Aether guild, which is responsible for international students in the Lahti campus.
+The Lahti campus hosts several student guilds, which are responsible for the students on the Lahti campus.
+LAB University of Applied Sciences also has their own student guilds on campus for their respective fields.

 While other universities like the University of Helsinki have had higher education opportunities in Lahti, LUT University and LAB University of Applied Sciences are the currently the only schools of higher education in the area with an extensive list of study subjects, making it a choice for those who want to study and live near the city of Lahti.

-The Lahti campus has two restaurants and cafes for students to enjoy.
+The Lahti campus has two restaurants and cafes for students.
 The campus also has a small section of the university academic library.

-LUT Regional Units
+LUT Regional Units and Offices

 The Mikkeli research unit opened in 2002, and currently has five professors working with groups of research students.
 The research unit focuses on research and doctoral studies.
 The current research in Mikkeli centers on climate issues.

 The Kouvola research unit has also been operational since 2002, and is focusing on research relating to technology and business, as well as railway logistics.
 The research unit houses the innovation logistics master's program.

 The Brussels regional office exists to strengthen the university's cooperation with its European partners.